Volunteer 2012 - ongoing

 that the Project offers.

-The Project has been used to work with individual pupils, without
+The Project has been used to working with individual pupils, without

 which they may have faced an exclusion.